Derghust/jadeitite/README.md

 Jadeitite is multifunctional and multiplatform for graphical and non-graphical application framework written in C99 for windows and UNIX like operating systems.

+Compatible with 64-bit and also 32-bit OS

+## Compiler support

+- GCC
+- TCC
+- CLang

 ## Graphical

 WIP